This year’s conference brought together more than 600 global ocean experts and generated over 340 ocean action commitments worth $19 billion.

 Visit our youtube channel to watch and learn more about the impact of fishing gear along with what our panel had to say about it HERE!

-An integral part of the side event was to link the issues of ghost fishing gear to the global plastic treaty.
+An integral part of the side event was to link the issues of ghost fishing.
+Gear to the global plastic treaty.
 In the UNEA resolution from February 2022 extended producer responsibility (EPR) was mentioned as an effective solution to combat plastic pollution.
 The panelists agreed this could be a valuable solution for regulating gear from the fishing and aquaculture industry.
-Panelists concluded EPR could definitely help with traceability, reporting of lost gear and create a closed loop system for fishing gear, making sure it never becomes waste although it’s not a silver bullet and needs to be part of a larger framework.
-Systemic change is needed, where unavoidable waste can have value and where a global treaty can help scale local solutions to global ones.
+Panelists concluded EPR could definitely help with traceability.
+Reporting of lost gear and create a closed loop system for fishing gear.
+Making sure it never becomes waste.
+Although it’s not a silver bullet and needs to be part of a larger framework.
+Where unavoidable waste can have value and where a global treaty can help scale local solutions to global ones.

-Mark Minneboo is Director of Advocacy at Plastic Oceans International and he represented the organization at the Our Ocean Conference in Panama.
+Mark Minneboo is Director of Advocacy at Plastic Oceans International.
+And he represented the organization at the Our Ocean Conference in Panama.
 He is in charge of the development of our advocacy program, including local, national and global perspectives.
-Since 2021 he has been participating in global conversations and workgroups about the Global Plastics Treaty, a treaty which is currently being negotiated in the UN.
+Since 2021 he has been participating in global conversations and workgroups about the Global Plastics Treaty.